 The radiator will cool this liquid down, and this liquid is then circulated through the engine.
 There’s a reasonably long scientific explanation as to why this happens, but the heat from the engine is then transferred to this cool liquid.
 This means the liquid becomes hot and the engine cools down.

 The cooling pipes run throughout the engine which will help to cool different areas down.
-Keeping your radiator topped up with fresh water or cooling liquid is crucial when you’re driving your kart.
+Maintaining your kart’s radiator and keeping it topped up with fresh water or cooling liquid is crucial when you’re driving your kart.
 It’s always a good idea to buy a Mychron with a temperature sensor to ensure that your engine never gets too hot.